Ranjanitech/Automatic-Street-Light-Controller/README.md

-🌃 Automatic Street Light Controller (Energy Efficient)
+Automatic Street Light Controller

-Automatic Street Light Controller is an energy-efficient system designed to intelligently control street lighting based on ambient light levels. 💡 It automatically turns lights ON at dusk and OFF at dawn, helping save energy and reduce costs (up to 40% savings).
+This project is an energy-efficient automatic street light controller that can save up to 40% of energy.
+Designed to turn street lights ON at dusk and OFF at dawn automatically, it ensures optimal power usage and extends the lifespan of street lighting.

-Key Features 🌟

-💡 Automatic Light Control: Lights turn ON/OFF based on surrounding light conditions.

-⚡ Energy Efficient: Reduces electricity consumption up to 40%.

-🔌 Easy to Implement: Uses widely available components.

-🛠️ Customizable: Can adjust sensor thresholds for different lighting conditions.

-📱 Real-Time Monitoring: Observe light levels via serial monitor for debugging.

-Components Used 🛠️
+Components

-Arduino / ESP32

-LDR (Light Dependent Resistor) Sensor

-Relay Module

-LED Bulbs

-Resistors

-How It Works 🔍
+Arduino ESP32: The microcontroller that controls the overall operation.

+LDR Sensor: Detects ambient light intensity to determine whether it is day or night.

+Relay Module: Acts as a switch to turn the LED bulb ON or OFF based on control signals from the Arduino.

+LED Bulb: The street light or lamp that is controlled.

+Resistors: Used for current regulation and sensor circuit stability.

+Working Principle
-The LDR sensor continuously detects ambient light intensity.

-When light falls below a certain threshold (dusk), the Arduino triggers the relay to turn ON the LED bulb.

-When light exceeds the threshold (dawn), the relay switches the LED OFF.
+The LDR (Light Dependent Resistor) sensor senses the surrounding light levels.
+When ambient light falls below a defined threshold (indicating nightfall), the Arduino triggers the relay module to turn ON the LED bulb.
+Conversely, when light levels rise above the threshold (daytime), the relay switches OFF the LED bulb.
+This automation enhances energy efficiency by ensuring the street light is only ON during low-light conditions.

-Serial monitoring allows real-time observation of LDR readings for calibration.

-Getting Started 🚀
+Key Benefits
+Up to 40% energy savings by reducing unnecessary power usage.

+Prolongs the lifespan of street lights by reducing manual ON/OFF switching.

+Simple, cost-effective, and reliable solution suitable for smart lighting applications in streets and public areas.

+How to Use
-Connect components as per the circuit diagram.
+Connect the LDR sensor, relay module, LED bulb, and resistors to the ESP32 board as per the circuit design.

-Upload the Arduino code to ESP32/Arduino board.

-Open Serial Monitor to check LDR values.
+Upload the Arduino program which reads the LDR sensor values and controls the relay.

+Adjust the threshold light level in the code to calibrate when the lights should turn ON/OFF.

-Observe lights turning ON/OFF automatically based on ambient light.
+Power the system, and it will automatically control street lighting based on ambient light.

+This project embodies efficient resource utilization and smart automation using readily available electronics components.